 Doubling humanitarian relief efforts for Ukraine, surpassing $2 million

-UPS will work closely with Atlanta-based CARE, The Salvation Army, the United Nations High Commissioner for Refugees (UNHCR), the World Food Programme (WFP) and other partners to provide relief to Ukrainians affected by the war.
+The UPS Foundation has worked closely with Atlanta-based CARE, The Salvation Army, the United Nations High Commissioner for Refugees (UNHCR), the World Food Programme (WFP) and other partners to provide relief to Ukrainians affected by the war.

-Partnerships with Gavi, the Vaccine Alliance and Zipline into Nigeria and Kenya will deliver vaccines and critical healthcare supplies to millions.
+Expanding Vaccine Equity Efforts: Partnership with Gavi, the Vaccine Alliance and Zipline into Nigeria and Kenya